wherrera10/COBSReduced.jl/README.md

     decoded5 = crdecode(encoded5, 5)

-    If the marker byte is other than 0, the packet is encoded with marker 0 but then translated to have a different marker by xor of the marker with the packet beforre the encoded packet is returned.
+    If the marker byte is other than 0, the packet is encoded with marker 0 but then translated to have a different marker by xor of the marker with the packet just before the encoded packet is returned.
 The decoding process then undoes the xor of packet by xoring again with the nonzero marker before decoding.
     This allows packet transmission with a marker byte other than zero if needed.